jahnavi398/TEAM-30/README.md

 We propose an *AI-powered Pharmacovigilance Signal Detection Agent* that combines:

 - *Machine Learning* for pattern detection
 - *Agentic reasoning* for autonomous decision-making
-- *Retrieval-Augmented Generation (RAG)* for grounded explanations
 - *Large Language Models (LLMs)* for human-readable safety summaries

 ## System Workflow